What is AutoFill in Excel?

 #4 – AutoFill Text Values in Excel

 The excel fill the row or column with text values by repeating the values in the selected range of cells.
-There are some text values which Excel recognizes as a part of the series.
+There are some text values that Excel recognizes as a part of the series.
 They are:

 - Weekdays (shown in below screenshot)